-All inlingua instructors should be familiar with our payment policy (ACH direct deposit or check distribution), which can be found in the Instructor Handbook. inlingua pays instructors for services twice a month on the 15th and last day.
+All inlingua instructors should be familiar with our payment policy, which can be found in the Instructor Handbook. inlingua pays instructors for services twice a month on the 15th and last day.
 However, if the 15th of the month or the last day of the month fall on the weekend or an official inlingua holiday, then special rules apply, as described in detail in the Instructor Handbook.

 The following are the upcoming official payment distribution dates:

 Checks are issued and mailed at 3:00 p.m. on the distribution dates listed above.
 Please wait a few days for your check to arrive at your home address.
 If your check has not arrived within a few business days, please refer to the lost check procedures described in detail in the Instructor Handbook.

 CEA Faculty Standard 1 Checklist (for GPIP and TL2 English instructors only)